jsommers/cbook/tutorial.rst

 If you use :command:`gcc` instead of :command:`clang` (perhaps because :command:`clang` is not available for some reason), the command-line options are *exactly* the same.
 Nothing needs to change there.
 The key difference you will notice between :command:`gcc` and :command:`clang` is in the error and warning messages.
 If you thought the error messages above weren't very good, ponder the following output of :command:`gcc` for the same example::

-    hello.c: In function ‘main’:
+    echo.c: In function 'main':
-    hello.c:7:5: error: expected ‘=’, ‘,’, ‘;’, ‘asm’ or ‘__attribute__’ before ‘fgets’
+    echo.c:6:5: error: expected '=', ',', ';', 'asm' or '__attribute__' before 'character'
-         fgets(name, 32, stdin);
-         ^
-    hello.c:7:11: error: ‘name’ undeclared (first use in this function) fgets(name, 32, stdin);
-               ^
+        6 |     character = getchar();
+          |     ^~~~~~~~~
-    hello.c:7:11: note: each undeclared identifier is reported only once for each function it appears in hello.c:9:5: warning: format ‘%s’ expects a matching ‘char *’ argument [-Wformat=] printf("Hello, %s!\n");
+    echo.c:6:5: error: 'character' undeclared (first use in this function) echo.c:6:5: note: each undeclared identifier is reported only once for each function it appears in In file included from code/echo.c:1:
-     ^

-Ugh.
-Not only are there *more* errors reported than actually exist, the output is simply more cluttered and confusing.
-Advice: use :command:`clang` instead of :command:`gcc` if at all possible.
+    echo.c:8:9: error: expected expression before ',' token 8 |         putchar();
+          |         ^~~~~~~

+It's just not quite as nice as what ``clang`` prints.
+If possible, a recommendation is to use ``clang``, but ``gcc`` is very widely used and you're likely to use it at some point.
+Advice: read the error messages very carefully!

 .. rubric:: Exercises

-1. A common error is to fail to include a null-termination character in a C string.
-Modify the code example above to remove the ``'\0'``.
-What does ``printf`` do?
-What do you think is happening?
-(Note: you actually have to work a bit to remove any null-termination character, since ``fgets`` will automatically null-terminate a string.
-You can either overwrite the null-termination character added by ``fgets`` with some other character, or devise some other method.)

-2. Revise the program above to change the size of the array to something small (e.g., 4 characters), then recompile and re-run it.
-What happens when you input a string that's longer than 4 characters?
-Exactly 4 characters?

-3. Line 8 in our example program above can squash a non-newline character if the user types more than 31 characters for a name.
-Fix the program so that the last character of the string is *only* overwritten if it is a newline (``\n``).
-Note that, as with Java and Python, characters can be compared using ``==`` (double-equals), and that ``if`` statements work very similarly in C as they do in Java.
+1. Modify the above program to use string-based I/O using ``fgets`` and ``printf``.
+To use ``fgets``, you'll need to declare an array of ``char`` with some reasonable size.
+If you name the array ``string``, the call to ``fgets`` should be ``fgets(string, 64, stdin);``.

+2. Modify the ``while`` loop in the character-oriented version of the echo program to convert any letters to upper case.  ``if`` statements work similarly as they do in Java, and you can compare variables storing characters to literal characters using standard operators (e.g., ``==``, ``<=``, etc.)

-4. Revisit your fabulous time in COSC 101 by writing a program that asks for a dog's name, its age in human years, then prints its age in dog years (human years multiplied by 7).
+3. Revisit your fabulous time in COSC 101 by writing a program that asks for a dog's name, its age in human years, then prints its age in dog years (human years multiplied by 7).
 A couple hints to help accomplish this:

-    * You can use ``fgets`` to collect each input, but note that you'll need to convert the dog age to an integer (you can just do the computations as integers).
+    * If you use string-based I/O, you can use ``fgets`` to collect each input, but note that you'll need to convert the dog age to an integer (you can just do the computations as integers).
 You can use the ``atoi`` function to convert a string to an integer; ``atoi`` takes a C string as a parameter and returns an ``int``.
 You'll need to ``#include <stdlib.h>`` to use the ``atoi`` function.
+To format a decimal integer for output with ``printf``, you can use the ``%d`` placeholder in the ``printf`` format string (i.e., the first parameter).

+    * If you use character-based I/O, you could collect input using ``getchar`` *until* receiving a newline character.
+As you collect digits, you could convert them directly to an integer, or populate a string and use ``atoi`` as noted above.
+Once you do the relevant computation (multiply by 7), you can consider how to take the integer dog years value and print it character by character using ``putchar``.
+Hint: use integer division and modulus (mod - ``%``) to extract individual digits, starting with the left-most (largest placeholder).

-    * Arithmetic operators in C are virtual identical to those available in Java (and Python).
+    * Note that arithmetic operators in C are virtually identical to those available in Java (and Python).
 There is no ``**`` operator as in Python to do exponentiation, but you certainly shouldn't need that to compute the dog's age.

-    * Try to make the output look nicely formatted using ``printf``.
-To format a decimal integer for output, you can use the ``%d`` placeholder in the ``printf`` format string (i.e., the first parameter).
+.. [#f0] This is not strictly true in practice.  ``stdin`` and ``stdout`` are both *buffered* I/O streams, so if you just type a single character (like ``'a'``) you will *not* see any output.
+If you type a character *plus* return/enter, then you will see some output because the newline character (``\n``, emitted from typing return) implicitly flushes the input and output streams.
+On UNIX-based computer systems, you can use the ``setbuf`` or ``fflush`` built-in functions (among other possibilities) to either force I/O to be unbuffered, or to flush input and/or output streams.

+.. [#f1] The file containing the instructions is in a format known as ELF: http://en.wikipedia.org/wiki/Executable_and_Linkable_Format

+..
 5. Write a simple "race-pace" calculator.
 Ask a user to type the race distance (in miles), and a string representing the time they want to finish the race in, using a format like "HH:MM:SS".
 Compute and return the pace per-mile required to achieve the finish time.
 A few notes and hints about this problem:

-    * You should accept the miles value as a floating point value.
+..     * You should accept the miles value as a floating point value.
 You can use the standard library function ``atof`` to convert a string to a floating point value.
 Any floating point variables can be declared as either ``float`` or ``double`` (just like Java).

-    * You can assume that the string entered by the user for finish time is *exactly* in the format "HH:MM:SS", for simplicity.
+..     * You can assume that the string entered by the user for finish time is *exactly* in the format "HH:MM:SS", for simplicity.
 Assume that if the user wants to finish in 31 minutes and 19 seconds, they type "00:31:19".

-.. [#f1] The file containing the instructions is in a format known as ELF: http://en.wikipedia.org/wiki/Executable_and_Linkable_Format

 .. [#f2] Don't look for any examples related to Windows or Visual C in this book: they don't exist.